-Prerequisite: Math 11, 11R, or equivalent
+Prerequisite: Math 11, or equivalent 2 hours lecture, 3 hours lab weekly Experimental approach to the

-2 hours lecture, 3 hours lab weekly Experimental approach to the nature of the physical world, emphasizing basic principles of chemistry and physics and ways in which these principles affect matter.
+Experimental approach to the nature of the physical world, emphasizing basic principles of chemistry and physics and ways in which these principles affect matter.
 Representative topics to be investigated include properties of matter, mixtures and their separations, radioactivity, atomic and molecular theories, and energy.
+(2)